The campaign to discredit MCS

 To what degree this remarkable turnaround was orchestrated by the unseen hand of the chemical industry is unknown.
 By nature, such campaigns are kept secret.

-Documentation of the cigarette industry's efforts to suppress the truth about tobacco was leaked to the press, which is how the world found out.
+Documentation of the cigarette industry's efforts to suppress the truth about tobacco was leaked to the press by an insider, which is how the world found out.
 Unfortunately, very little has leaked out about the efforts to discredit MCS.

 Discrediting those who got sick by falsely claiming they are mentally ill is not a new tactic.
 It was also done against people who were sickened by asbestos (Castleman, 1996).

 There are many other well-documented stories about how special interests have fought inconvenient truths - and were often successful.
 These are stories about Orwellian-named front groups, science-for-hire, captured politicians and agencies, and different forms of harassment of the scientists who discovered the chemicals produced serious health effects.
 The well-known examples involved leaded gasoline, asbestos, cigarettes, ozone-destroying freon and climate change, but most of these stories are not commonly known (McGarity, 2008; Michaels, 2008; Oreskes, 2010; Smith, 2009, Davis, 2002).

 A few of these sordid stories have been made into Hollywood films, such as Erin Brockovich (2000) and Dark Waters (2019).
 These stories are small potatoes compared to the stakes on both sides of the MCS acceptance.

 The campaign was so successful that not much has happened in the past twenty years.
 The TASSC and ESRI organizations have disbanded, the other front groups work on other issues.